Campus All Male Theatre

 220 Jones Street,

-This converted storefront opened around 1967 as one of the first theaters in San Francisco that showed hardcore porn.
-(Numerous other “storefront” theaters would open in the late-1960’s and 1970’s throughout San Francisco and several other cities.)
+This converted storefront opened as the Screening Room on April 10, 1967 with “Sylvia’s Girls” & “Girls-A-Poppin”.
+I operated for a couple of months then closed down.
+It reopened on March 2, 1968 with “The Vampire Goes Courting” as one of the first theatres in San Francisco that showed hardcore porn.
+(Numerous other “storefront” theatres would open in the late-1960’s and 1970’s throughout San Francisco and several other cities.)
 Initially, the program would consist of 16mm silent loops with a record providing musical accompliment, but eventually 16mm full-length features would take off.

-In 1968, theater owner Alex DeRenzy exhibited what was the first full-length hard porn feature, a “documentary” called “Pornography in Denmark: A New Approach”.
-This feature, premiered here, grossed $25,000 in its first week in exhibition (It would eventually gross over $2 million.)
+In 1970, theater owner Alex DeRenzy exhibited what was the first full-length hard porn feature, a “documentary” called “Pornography in Denmark: A New Approach”.
+This feature, premiered at his North Beach Movie, before transfering to the Screening Room, where it grossed $25,000 in its first week in exhibition (It would eventually gross over $2 million.)

-The success of this theater would lead to De Renzy operating other theaters in San Francisco for a time: North Beach Movie(another storefront theater), Presidio (converting this neighborhood art theater into a porn house), Centre (a Market Street second-run house converted into hard porn), and briefly the Regal on Market Street (converting from grindhouse to porn house–he operated it for about a year before the Mitchell Brothers took over–Incidentially, the Mitchells started their O'Farrell Theater after seeing how successful the Screening Room was doing.)
+The success of this theatre would lead to De Renzy operating other theatres in San Francisco for a time: North Beach Movie(another storefront theatre), Presidio Theatre (converting this neighborhood art theatre into a porn house), Centre Theatre (a Market Street second-run house converted into hard porn), and briefly the Regal Theatre on Market Street (converting from grindhouse to porn house–he operated it for about a year before the Mitchell Brothers took over–Incidentially, the Mitchells started their O'Farrell Theatre after seeing how successful the Screening Room was doing.)

-De Renzy, also a prominant pornographic filmmaker between 1967-early-2000’s, would run the Screening Room until the early-1980’s, when it converted to gay porn and later gay live shows under the name of the Campus All-Male Theater.
-By 1986, it had been renamed Savages Theatre, still screening all-male XXX films
+De Renzy, also a prominant pornographic filmmaker between 1967-early-2000’s, would run the Screening Room until the early-1980’s, when it converted to gay porn as Savages Theatre on September 15, 1982 and later gay live shows under the name of the Campus All-Male Theatre.
+By 1986, it was still screening all-male XXX films.

 An operator changed the place to a female strip club called Chez Paree, which met some opposition from a pastor who is operating a religious school next door.
 It then operated as a ‘gentleman’s club’ known as Pink Diamonds.
 Around 2010 it became a sex club named the Power Exchange.